Preparing for a flight is stressful at the best of times. But when you’ve got small children or babies it becomes all that much harder.

 Tips for when you’re on board the flight

-- Breast or bottle feed your baby at take off and landing to alleviate ear pressure (older kids can suck on lollipops or lollies).
+- Breast feed or bottle feed your baby at take off and landing to alleviate ear pressure (older kids can suck on lollipops or lollies).

 - Be sure to ask for assistance or anything you need from the flight staff, it’s their job!